datasci-osu/dsosuk8s/README.md

 ### scripts

-Scripts for working with docker images (building and pushing to dockerhub) and application/cluster deployment and teardown.
+Scripts for working with docker images (building and pushing to dockerhub), helm repos, and application/cluster deployment and teardown.

 ### user_docs

 User-facing documentation.

+### docs

+Not documentation at all, instead, a [Helm chart repository](https://medium.com/@mattiaperi/create-a-public-helm-chart-repository-with-github-pages-49b180dbb417) hosted by GitHub pages (using the `docs` folder option for GitHub pages rather than the `gh-pages` branch).

 ### binder